 He was a two time semifinalist in Denver’s New Faces Contest, a semifinalist in the Funniest Person in LA Contest, a semifinalist in the HBO Lucky 21 Competition, and he won the Great Southwest Laff Off.

 Curt was a writer for the AVN Awards on Showtime, and his screenplay, co-written with Marc Shuter, The Consequences of a Feeble Mind, was a finalist in the Write Movies International Screenplay Contest and the StoryPros Screenplay Contest.
 He made his television debut in 2010 on the late night talk show, The After After Party, hosted by Steven Michael Quezada (Breaking Bad).
 He appeared on the show four times.
-His comedy album, Yukon Cornelius Sings the Blues, was released August 23, 2019.
+His comedy album, Yukon Cornelius Sings the Blues, was released August 23, 2019, and it reached the top 30 on the iTunes Comedy Charts.
+In July 2020 he started In The Wry Podcast with Curt Fletcher.

 “I highly, highly recommend this show as I believe him to be one of the finest writers and unique performers in the country.
 I mean that not just because I love working with him, but find him to be one of the best we have to offer.”-Charlie Wiener